dddrrreee/cs240lx-24spr/labs/3-ir-bootloader/README.md

 ## IR bootloader

+# I screwed up git.
+Figure out a way to pull and while keeping your changes
+# to WS2812B.h

 Today we're going to adapt your IR transmit and receive to bootload code remotely.
 At the end of class you should be able to send code to someone else's pi and have it run.